YunZhixi98/Connectivity_Type/README.md

 -------

-Some necessary materials (morphological features etc.) can be downloaded [here](https://doi.org/10.5281/zenodo.14242861).
+Some necessary materials (morphological features etc.) can be downloaded from the Zenodo [repository](https://doi.org/10.5281/zenodo.14242860).